BlockchainCommons/BCSwiftSecureComponents/Docs/4-ENVELOPE-EXPRESSIONS.md

 Subjects that are CBOR unsigned integers or CBOR strings and tagged `placeholder` (`$`) identify the targets of subtitutions.

-Corresponsing predicates that are CBOR unsigned integers or CBOR strings and tagged `replacement` (`/`) identify the sources of substutions, which can themselves be arbitrarily complex.
+Corresponding predicates that are CBOR unsigned integers or CBOR strings and tagged `replacement` (`/`) identify the sources of substutions, which can themselves be arbitrarily complex.

 ```
 {